 What if an advertising inquiry and bid request comes from an anonymous or semi-transparent website?
 Here, too, technology comes to the rescue.
 Thanks to adequate Brand Safety settings, the requests from these impossible-to-verify sites can be automatically blocked.

-Brand Safety post-cookies
+Brand Safety and contextual targeting post-cookies

 Contextual user targeting, particularly useful for branding campaigns, will be nearly unchanged because the URL of the website visited by the user will still be passed along in the bid requests.
 Therefore, filtering, understanding, and possibly blocking undesirable sites will be at least as effective as before.